You are here

 The only alternative counting technology that exists for adult stem cells is the limiting-dilution SCID-mouse repopulating cell assay, which has been the gold standard for counting hematopoietic stem cells.11 Like Kinetic Stem Cell counting, the mouse assay also relies on statistical modeling, but requires animal testing and takes 16 weeks.
 Kinetic Stem Cell counting has the advantages of simplicity, low expense, greatly increased throughput, robustness, and application for other types of stem cells.

 Pediatric cord blood transplants are just one example of the potential applications for this technology.
-Currently, an estimated 11% to 18% of cord blood transplants in the United States fail to engraft, and this is suspected to result from low counts of hematopoietic stem cells in the cord blood unit.12,13
+Currently, an estimated 11% of cord blood transplants in the United States fail to engraft, and this may result from low counts of hematopoietic stem cells in the cord blood unit.12,13

 At present, Kinetic Stem Cell counting is available as a contract service.
 The assay can be applied to a testing segment of the stem cell therapy, to infer the stem cell dose of the entire unit.
 If the stem cell therapy goes through a manufacturing process that involves serial expansions of cultures, the software can provide stem cell count data at each step of the production process.
 This knowledge enables the manufacturer to optimize the process design.
 Asymmetrex continuously invites collaboration with stakeholders in the stem cell industry, including stem cell transplant centers, stem cell therapy companies, and academic stem cell labs.
 The sooner this stem cell counting technology is widely adopted, the sooner we can advance stem cell dosing in the practice of medicine.